-The Turkey, either of two species of large birds which are native to the Americas.
-The first species is the Common Turkey which is domesticated globally almost everywhere nowadays, and it is native to the forests of North America, mainly Mexico and the United States.
+The Turkey, either of two species of large birds, which are native to the Americas.
+The first species is the ‘Common Turkey’ which is domesticated globally almost everywhere nowadays, and it’s native to the forests of North America, mainly Mexico and the United States.
 The second species is the Ocellated Turkey which is native to the forests of the Yucatán Peninsula of Mexico.
 Male turkeys of both species have a distinctive fleshy wattle that hangs from the top of the beak (called a snood).

-Turkey’s domestication probably began by the Indians of Pre-Columbian Mexico who lived there long time ago.
+Turkey’s domestication probably began by the Indians of Pre-Columbian Mexico, who lived there long time ago.
 When the Spaniards came, they took the turkey with them to Spain and from there it spread across Europe.
-Turkeys came to England via merchant ships from the Middle East where they were domesticated successfully.
+Turkeys came to England via merchant ships from the Middle East, where they were domesticated successfully.
 These merchants were called “Turkey merchants” as much of the area was part of the Ottoman Empire.
 Hence the name “Turkey birds” or, soon thereafter, “Turkeys” came.

 The turkey has a unique color pattern and most Common Turkeys show bronze colors, but from time to time recessive colors appear in wild flocks.
 Breeders’ selection while domestication for these recessive colors has yielded the color-verities we see today.
 The Turkey is also well-known with its unique mating dances.
-In courtship display the male spreads his tail, droops his wings and shakes the quills audibly.
-He assembles a harem, and each hen lays 8 – 15 pale buff and brownish spotted eggs in a hollow in the ground.
+In courtship display, the male spreads his tail, droops his wings and shakes the quills audibly.
+He assembles a harem, and each hen lays 8 – 15 pale-buff and brownish spotted eggs in a hollow in the ground.
 The hen incubates the eggs for almost 28 days and raise the young (Poults) alone.
 Poults usually take around 6 to 7 months to reach sexual maturity, which is the time they will start laying eggs themselves.